-Remote sensing sensors are generally classified into two categories based on their spectral resolution: multispectral sensors and hyperspectral sensors.
-Multispectral sensors are characterized by a limited number of broad spectral bands.
-These bands cover wide portions of the spectrum, with a bandwidth generally exceeding 20 nm.
-The spectral sampling interval is relatively large, resulting in a coarser spectral resolution that provides a broad overview of the spectral characteristics of a scene.
+Remote sensing sensors are generally classified into two categories based on their spectral resolution: multispectral and hyperspectral sensors.
+Multispectral sensors are characterized by a limited number of broad spectral bands, with a bandwidth generally exceeding 20 nm.
+Their spectral sampling interval is relatively large, resulting in a coarser spectral resolution that provides a broad overview of the spectral characteristics of a scene.
 In contrast, hyperspectral sensors are equipped with hundreds of narrow, contiguous spectral bands.
-These bands are separated by small spectral sampling intervals, often just a few nanometers, which results in a much finer spectral resolution.
-This fine resolution allows for the detailed measurement of spectral signatures, capturing subtle variations in absorption features and spectral shapes.
-The difference in spectral resolution between these two categories significantly impacts the ability of the sensor to analyze complex spectral data.
-Hyperspectral sensors, with their narrow bands and fine sampling intervals, provide a continuous spectral profile that enables precise discrimination of unique spectral properties, such as pigment absorption.
+These bands are separated by small spectral sampling intervals, often just a few nanometers, which results in a much finer spectral details.
+High spectral resolution capturing subtle variations in absorption features and spectral shapes allow distinguishing between targets with similar spectral characteristics, such as vegetation with similar pigment profile.
 Multispectral sensors, while less detailed, are efficient for general spectral analyses where fine discrimination is not required.